 Just to the upper-right of the messages, there is a search bar that you can use to filter the messages if you know part of what you're looking for.

 You may notice that some messages are listed by contact (or phone number) and others just say “Deleted Contact” and a number.
-Unfortunately, sometimes the contact information isn't fully recoverable; in these cases, we correlate “the same” contact in multiple messages by using the same deleted-contact number.
+Unfortunately, sometimes the phone number/email address isn't fully recoverable; in these cases, we correlate “the same” person in multiple messages by using the same deleted-contact number.